Let macros

 (LIST KWARG VALUE)))

-Evaluate bindings in a let form, then evaluate forms in a cond.
+condlet(bindings &body forms)bindings in a let form, then evaluate forms in

-Evaluate bindings in a let* form, then evaluate forms in a cond.
+a cond.condlet*(bindings &body forms)bindings in a let* form, then evaluate forms in

 '(orlet ((cls (class-symbol s))